Crissium/SilverDict/README.md

 This project is intended to be a modern, from-the-ground-up, maintainable alternative to [GoldenDict](https://github.com/goldendict/goldendict)(-[ng](https://github.com/xiaoyifang/goldendict-ng)), developed with Flask and React.

 You can access the live demo [here](https://mathsdodger.eu.pythonanywhere.com/) (library management and settings are disabled).
-It is hosted by a free service so please bear with its slowness.
+It is hosted by a free service so please be patient with its slowness.
 Demo last updated on 13th February 2024.

 ## Screenshots